LinarAbdrazakov/Calculator/README.md

 # Task 1 from MIPT Seminar
-It is calculator writing on C++ with many function.
+It is calculator writen on C++ with many function.